rdecastro/iron-man-ui/README.md

 # Iron Man UI Project

 # Mission
-- Our mission is to build the Iron Man User Interface and make it a reality in this lifetime.
+- Our mission is to build the Iron Man User Interface and make it a reality in this lifetime

 # Team Leader
 - Ray Joseph De Castro